xmos/lib_mic_array/doc/rst/src/decimator_stages.rst

 Decimation filters
 ******************

-The mic array unit provided by this library uses a two-stage decimation process, implemented in :cpp:class:`Decimator <mic_array::Decimator>`, to convert a high sample rate stream of (1-bit) PDM samples into a lower sample rate stream of (32-bit) PCM samples.
+The mic array unit provided by this library supports 1-, 2-, or 3-stage decimation, implemented in :cpp:class:`Decimator <mic_array::Decimator>`, to convert a high sample rate stream of (1-bit) PDM samples into a lower sample rate stream of (32-bit) PCM samples.

+The default and most widely used configuration is a two-stage decimation pipeline, and that two-stage case is the focus of this page.
 This is shown in :ref:`decimator_stages_simplified`.

 .. _decimator_stages_simplified: